Georges Perec: Work

-Honours
+Memorials

 Asteroid no. 2817, discovered in 1982, was named after Perec.
 In 1994, a street in the 20th arrondissement of Paris was named after him, rue Georges-Perec.
 The French postal service issued a stamp in 2002 in his honour; it was designed by Marc Taraskoff and engraved by Pierre Albuisson.
-For his work, Perec won the Prix Renaudot in 1965, the Prix Jean Vigo in 1974, the Prix Médicis in 1978.
 He was featured as a Google Doodle on his 80th birthday.

 Works

 Books

 The most complete bibliography of Perec's works is Bernard Magné's Tentative d'inventaire pas trop approximatif des écrits de Georges Perec (Toulouse, Presses Universitaires du Mirail, 1993).